reformerED/audiobotkelvin/chatbot-task/readme.md

-This is a chatbot that use audio propmts.
+This is a chatbot that use audio prompts.
 It can translat the audio to text too.
 The bot can be used with chrome because of the microphone access.
 The bot can respond to the following: what is your name